 Event Schedule

 The schedule of performances and activities for both days of the 2024 Hoobiyee event is listed below.
-As you can see, there are lots of different dance groups and other entertainers participating this year.
+The 2025 schedule will be similar.
+As you can see, many different dance groups and other entertainers participate.
 Each day opens and closes with prayers and speeches.
-Exact details below are subject to change.
+(Note: Exact details below were subject to change.)

 Friday, March 1st, 2024